rev-net/revnet-core/README.md

-# Retailism Template
+# Revnet

-This repo provides tools for deploying Retailistic networks, using the Juicebox and Uniswap protocols for its implementation.
+This repo provides tools for deploying Revnets: Retailistic networks, using the Juicebox and Uniswap protocols for its implementation.

 For a Retailism TLDR, see https://jango.eth.limo/9E01E72C-6028-48B7-AD04-F25393307132/.

-For follow on Retailism information, see:
+For more Retailism information, see:

 A Retailistic View on CAC and LTV https://jango.eth.limo/572BD957-0331-4977-8B2D-35F84D693276/